COGS108/Overview/COGS108-Syllabus.md

 # COURSE MATERIALS
 - There is no textbook
-- Python (>= 3.7) and Jupyter Notebooks.
+- Python (>= 3.9) and a recent version of Jupyter Notebooks.
 You may fulfill this by any of the following
   - Datahub (please use Datahub for assignments! other options are OK for project)
   - A local copy on your own computer (we recommend the Anaconda distribution)
   - Cloud services such as Google Colab, Microsoft Azure, etc. These all have a free tier or free hours before billing.